josephcslater/MAC_and_Modalupdating/README.md

 [Siemens Corp.
 MAC](https://community.plm.automation.siemens.com/t5/Testing-Knowledge-Base/Modal-Assurance-Criterion-MAC/ta-p/368008)

 Some Pictures and Bulletin points were taken directly from Modal Analysis Conference conducted by Bruel and Kjaer, Chicago, May2018.
-Mr Robert Trepeniar is the presenter who has more than 30 years of experience, I strongly suggest to attend for good understanding of Modal Analysis.
+Mr Robert Trepanier is the presenter who has more than 30 years of experience, I strongly suggest to attend for good understanding of Modal Analysis.